Digital Transformation in Southeast Asia: Three Key Aspects that Accelerate Growth

-Vietnam’s commitment to transform digitally had already started before the pandemic with the launch of National Public Service Portal and Resolution for Industry 4.0.
+Vietnam’s commitment to transform digitally had already started before the pandemic with the launch of the National Public Service Portal and Resolution for Industry 4.0.
 It accelerated during the COVID-19 outbreak when offline economic activities slowed down because of strong government policies.
 In June 2020, the country launched a National Digital Transformation Roadmap to further advance digital transformation around three key pillars i.e. e-government, e-economy and e-society.
-The Singapore government also launched similar initiatives offering subsidy and grants to help companies embark or accelerate its digital transformation programs.
+The Singapore government also launched similar initiatives offering subsidies and grants to help companies embark or accelerate its digital transformation programs.

 2. Commitment: Focused Executive Sponsorship to Carry out Change

 There is stronger executive sponsorship on digital transformation in SEA.
 Here, digital transformation is primarily driven by the CEO (30% in SEA vs. 25% in rest of the world), and twice as likely to be owned by the CDO (27% in SEA vs. 13% in rest of the world) or Board of Directors (14% in SEA vs. 6% in rest of the world).

 “Which executive officially owns or sponsors the digital transformation initiative”